 William Turner found that mint was a pleasant ingredient in sauces, and he claimed it was good for stomach problems.
 Nicholas Culpepper was a physician-astrologer who used the mint plant to treat over 40 different health problems.

 The pilgrims were the people who were most likely responsible for bringing mint with them to the New World.
 During the 17th century, an English traveler named John Josselyn wrote about his visit to New England, and he included a lot of information that detailed the plants that were thriving in this colony.
 Mint was among them.
 Today, mint is a popular ingredient in food and beverages, and it’s also still popular for medicinal uses.
-The different types of mint all have a purpose, and we’ll outline them below.
+The different types of mint all have a purpose, and we’ll outline the various types of mint varieties below.

 Mint has a long and colorful history that dates back centuries for medicinal use.